justincbagley/MAGNET/README.md

 ## LICENSE

-All code within the PIrANHA repository, including MAGNET v0.1.6 pipeline code, is available "AS IS" under a generous GNU license.
+All code within the PIrANHA repository, including MAGNET v0.1.9 pipeline code, is available "AS IS" under a generous GNU license.
 See the [LICENSE](LICENSE) file for more information.

 ## CITATION

 If you use scripts from this repository as part of your published research, then I require you to cite the PIrANHA repository and/or MAGNET package as follows (also see DOI information below):

   Bagley, J.C.
-2017.
-PIrANHA.
+2019.
+PIrANHA v0.1.7.
 GitHub repository, Available at: http://github.com/justincbagley/PIrANHA/.

   Bagley, J.C.
-2017.
-MAGNET v0.1.6.
+2019.
+MAGNET v0.1.9.
 GitHub package, Available at: http://github.com/justincbagley/MAGNET.

 Alternatively, please provide the following link to this software program in your manuscript: